followmyutopia/devextreme-documentation/concepts/60 Themes and Styles/05 Predefined Themes/70 Color Swatches.md

         </div>
     </div>

-[note] Color swatches should be based on a single theme (Generic, Generic Compact, or Material) and do not allow compiling different themes.
+[important] Color swatches do not allow compiling different themes and should be based on a single theme (Generic, Generic Compact, or Material).

 You can generate color swatches with the DevExtreme CLI or ThemeBuilder UI: